fixongbg/cdceprog_DFO/README.md

 * DFO `GND` to RasPi pin 6
 * DFO `3.3V` or `5V` to RasPi pin 1 or 2 (depends on the DFO board).

-When connection is done, open up your SSH software of choice and check if you can communicate with the clock generator chip on the DFO using:
+When connection is done, open up your SSH software of choice, connecto to the Rpi and check if you can communicate with the clock generator chip on the DFO using:

        sudo i2cdetect -y 1